Eduard Limonov

-Eduard Veniaminovich Limonov (né Savenko; Эдуард Вениаминович Лимонов, /ru/; 22 February 1943 – 17 March 2020) was a Russian writer, poet, publicist, political dissident and politician.
+Eduard Veniaminovich Limonov (Note: Эдуард Вениаминович Лимонов, /ru/) (22 February 1943 – 17 March 2020) was a Russian writer, poet, publicist, political dissident and politician.

 He emigrated from the Soviet Union in 1974, but returned to Russia in 1991, where he founded the National Bolshevik Party.
 The party was banned in the country in 2007 and superseded by The Other Russia.
-Limonov is named as one of the people suspected to have paid money to shoot inhabitants of Sarajevo during the Siege of Sarajevo, in 1992.
-It is alleged that he had paid up to USD$100,000 to Serb forces under the command of Radovan Karadžić to fire at civilians, including women and children, in what is being called a "safari".
 In the 2000s, he was one of the leaders of The Other Russia coalition of opposition forces.

 Biography

 Early life, 1943–1966

-Limonov was born in the Soviet Union, in Dzerzhinsk, an industrial town in Gorky Oblast (now Nizhny Novgorod Oblast).
+Limonov was born in Dzerzhinsk, Gorky Oblast, Soviet Union.
 His father was born in the Voronezh Oblast while his mother was born in the Gorky Oblast.
 Limonov's father—then in the military service – was in a state security career and his mother was a homemaker.
 In the early years of his life his family moved to Kharkov in the Ukrainian SSR, where Limonov grew up.
 He studied at the H.S.
 Skovoroda Kharkiv National Pedagogical University.

 By Limonov's own account, he began writing "very bad" poetry at the age of thirteen and soon after became involved in theft and petty crime as an adolescent hooligan.
 Limonov adopted his pen name for use in literary circles during this time.

+In December 1973, KGB Chairman Yuri Andropov labeled Limonov a 'staunch anti-Soviet.'

 Konkret poets in Moscow, 1966–1974

-In 1966, together with his first actual wife, Anna Moiseevna Rubinstein, (their marriage was not registered officially) he first came to Moscow, earning money sewing trousers (Limonov "dressed" many in the intelligentsia; sculptor Ernst Neizvestny and poet Bulat Okudzhava among others), but later returned to Kharkov.
+In 1966, together with his first wife, Anna Moiseevna Rubinstein, (their marriage was not registered officially) he first came to Moscow, earning money sewing trousers (Limonov "dressed" many in the intelligentsia; sculptor Ernst Neizvestny and poet Bulat Okudzhava among others), but later returned to Kharkov.

 Limonov moved to Moscow again in 1967, marrying a fellow poet, Yelena Shchapova, in a Russian Orthodox ceremony in 1973.
 During his period in Moscow, Limonov was involved in the Konkret poets' group and sold volumes of his self-published poetry while doing various day jobs.
 Having achieved a degree of success in this manner by the mid-1970s, and he and his wife emigrated from the Soviet Union in 1974.
 The exact circumstances of Limonov's departure are unclear and have been described differently.
 Reportedly, the KGB secret police gave him a choice either to become an informant, or leave the country.